5 Steps To Build a Career in Data Science and Land Top Data Science Jobs in 2023.

 - “Top 5 Most In-Demand Programming Languages in the Today’s Job Market,”

 - “7 Hottest and Most In-Demand Jobs in IT Industry,”

 - “5 Global Machine Learning and Data Science Future Trends.”

-Furthermore, the following Skillshare and Coursera courses will allow you build a solid base of skills in data science, machine learning, and Python programming:
+Furthermore, many top tech companies release free professional courses at platforms such as Coursera.
+Taking such a course will allow you build a solid base of skills in data science, machine learning, and Python programming.

 By taking this course, you can get started in the in-demand field of data science with a Professional Certificate from IBM.

 During the course, you will learn the foundations of data science and develop hands-on skills using the tools, languages, and libraries used by professional data scientists.
 You will also learn Python & SQL, analyze & visualize data, build machine learning models.

 In this program, you will acquire in-demand skills that will have you job-ready in less than 6 months.
 You will learn how to process and analyze data, use key analysis tools, apply R programming, and create visualizations that can inform key business decisions.